Jamie3213/Projects/README.md

 # Projects

-Welcome to my GitHub, below is a variety of personal, data-focused projects.
+Welcome to my GitHub, below is a variety of data-focused projects.

 ## Python